 Breakfast Bowl Eggs

-The egg is very important to this breakfast bowl, but it’s not really important how you cook the egg.
+The egg is very important to this Ham Breakfast Bowl, but it’s not really important how you cook the egg.
 I soft-boiled mine, but you could also poach the egg or also just fry it over-easy.

 I made two eggs but accidentally cracked one while I was soft-boiling it.
 OOPS.